tompdavis/pagr/PROJECT_SPEC.md

 *   Have a button to "Trade In/Out"

 ### Phase 3
+*   Start using a memgraph database on localhost:7687
-*   When the portfolio is read from a file, create a GraphRAG database for queries about the portfolio
+*   When the portfolio is read from a file, create a memgraph database for queries about the portfolio
+*   All views should now be done by querying the database

 ### Phase 4
 *   Implement the live view of the portfolio where the securities in the portfolio update their prices as the market ticks.